SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-intermission-7-resource-pools-and-particles.markdown

-                        There, now with the manager in place we can start defining how it should work.&nbsp;
+                        There, now with the manager in place we can start defining how it should work.

                         #### 3. Particle Emitter